alexanderczigler/curriculum-vitae/README.md

 ### Introduction

 We are at the golden age of team efficiency.
-I believe that companies who want to thrive in the future need to make their employees experts at cooperation and autonomy.
+I firmly believe that companies who want to thrive in the future need to make their employees experts at cooperation and autonomy.

 This is where I come in; I love using my technical experience to help improve the culture and way of working.
 My specialty is meshing into existing teams and taking a blended role helping out where I am needed most from day to day; be it pair-programming, agile coaching or UX research.